joby-lol/php-tid/README.md

 ## What is php-tid?

 php-tid is a simple, lightweight library for generating unique, time-ordered, human-readable IDs.
-Unlike UUIDs or auto-incrementing database IDs, Tids (Time-ordered IDs) are:
+Unlike full UUIDs or simple auto-incrementing database IDs, Tids are:

-- **Human-readable**: Formatted with optional dashes for better readability (e.g., "abcd-efgh")
+- **Human-readable**: String representations as base 36 integers for more compact format for URLs, markup, etc.
 - **Time-ordered**: Can be represented as integers or strings, and both are naturally sortable by rough creation time
-- **Compact**: Uses alphanumeric encoding for concise representation of the underlying integer (they are currently eight characters, but will expand slowly as time progresses)
 - **URL-safe**: No special characters that are hard to type or need encoding in URLs
-- **Privacy-conscious**: Drops timestamp precision to avoid leaking exact creation times
+- **Privacy-conscious**: Can drop optional amounts of timestamp precision to avoid leaking exact creation times
-- **Ergonomic**: Strings can be easily converted from the concise format back into the underlying integer, using dashes or not for readability
+- **Ergonomic**: Strings can be easily converted from the concise format back into the underlying integer, or vice versa
+- **Variable-length**: Currently all values are 63 bits, meaning that they will fit in the default integer representation of almost any language/environment, but the length is not fixed so future versions may expand that length if needed.

 ## Why php-tid?

-Not every project needs globally unique IDs or distributed systems.
+Not every project needs guaranteed globally unique IDs or distributed systems.
 For many smaller applications, simpler solutions are often better:

 - **Human scale**: Designed for applications where IDs might be seen, shared, or even typed by humans
 - **Simplicity**: No external dependencies or complex setup
 - **Lightweight**: Minimal overhead and easy integration
-- **Chronological**: Natural time-based ordering at a resolution of about 72 hours, without revealing exact timestamps
+- **Chronological**: Natural time-based ordering, with options to keep varying amounts of precision hidden

 ## Installation